 Our lawyer is eager to meet with you for a free initial consultation to evaluate your unique situation and discuss your options.
 Attorney Alex takes great pride in his ability to gain your trust and offer you the personalized service you deserve.
 When you visit their office you can expect to be welcomed as friends, and offered beverages and light snacks.
 Most importantly, you will be made aware that the Dolhancyks are looking out for your best interests.
 They live locally and can be called on at any time.

 What is bankruptcy?

 Bankruptcy is a method designed to help people who can no longer pay their debts to get a fresh start.
 Under the protection of the federal bankruptcy court, individuals and businesses can discharge some debts and/or establish a workable repayment plan.
 Generally, there are two types of bankruptcy: those involving liquidation and those involving reorganization.
 Bankruptcy begins when the debtor files a petition with the bankruptcy court.
-Such a petition can be filed by one person, spouses, or a business entity.
+Such a petition can be filed by one person, both spouses, or a business entity.

 Different Types of Bankruptcy

 The U.S. Bankruptcy Code outlines the rules that govern all bankruptcy cases handled in federal courts.
 For this reason, each type of bankruptcy is referred to by its chapter number in that code, for example, Chapter 11 or Chapter 13.
 If you are thinking about filing for some type of bankruptcy, or another kind of debt relief, it is essential to have a capable bankruptcy attorney at your side to guide you through the complex, often confusing, aspects of such financial restructuring.